10 Self-Refuting Statements You Must Know

 “Never use the word never.”

 My mom spoke these words to me when I was in high school.
 Since I was a budding philosopher (and probably a bit sassy), I replied, “Never use never.
-Didn’t you just use it?”
+Didn’t you just use 'never'?”
 While her statement was certainly self-refuting, I have since learned to use much more tact!

 Recognizing self-refuting statements is critical for being a clear thinker and a good apologist.
 By self-refuting, I mean a claim that is undercut by its own criteria.
 Perhaps the best way to understand self-refuting statements is to consider some examples.

 Below are some common examples I have learned from reading, discussing, and studying.
 A few of these came to me by my friends on Twitter (see the bottom).
 It’s amazing how commonly people make claims that simply self-destruct.
 Taking some time to understand and recognize self-refuting statements will serve you well.
 In fact, you won't be able to truly evaluate the evidence for Christianity without being able to recognize them.
 And after you grasp them, take the time to share them with someone else.

 - “There is no truth” (If there is no truth, then this statement is false, because there would be at least one truth, namely, that there is no truth).